 Amount Per Serving: Calories: 454Total Fat: 19gSaturated Fat: 8gTrans Fat: 0gUnsaturated Fat: 9gCholesterol: 81mgSodium: 177mgCarbohydrates: 61gFiber: 6gSugar: 49gProtein: 15g

 Nutrition information is calculated automatically and isn’t always accurate.

 FREQUENTLY ASKED QUESTIONS:

 I always have problems working with pastry.
 Any tips?

 Pastry is always easier to work with in a cool environment – if it is particularly hot where you are, consider making the tart early in the morning (it makes a fabulous breakfast) or, if you have space, chill a large chopping board in the fridge and roll your pastry out on that.

 How should I serve Flaky Pastry Apricot Tart?

 It goes without saying really, but this tart is wonderful with whipped cream, or a big scoop of vanilla ice cream.

-Keeps well for 2-3 days, but I guarantee it will be eaten before that!
+It keeps well for 2-3 days, but I guarantee it will be eaten long before that!